New mum Stosur to skip rest of 2020 but vows to return

-Open champion Samantha Stosur has decided to sit out the rest of 2020 amid the COVID-19 pandemic after becoming a mother last month but the 36-year-old Australian has vowed to return to court next year.
+Former US Open champion Sam Stosur has decided to sit out the rest of 2020 amid the Covid-19 pandemic after becoming a mother last month but the 36-year-old Australian has vowed to return to court next year

 Stosur recently announced this month that her partner Liz Astling gave birth to daughter Evie in June.

-Serena Williams: I ask for other women to replace me on Centre Court

 The women's WTA Tour is scheduled to restart with the Palermo Ladies Open on Aug.
-3 after the COVID-19 outbreak forced the suspension of professional events in early March.
-The U.S. Open and French Open Grand Slams are still on the 2020 calendar.
+3 after the Covid-19 outbreak forced the suspension of professional events in early March.
+The US Open and French Open Grand Slams are still on the 2020 calendar, with Wimbledon cancelled altogether.

+New mum Stosur to skip rest of 2020 but vows to return

 "I'm going to stay here, enjoy being with my family, go through all those little milestones that Evie is going to have in the next six months and just really enjoy being home."